matrix-org/synapse/docs/delegate.md

 With .well-known delegation, federating servers will check for a valid TLS certificate for the delegated hostname (in our example: `synapse.example.com`).

-The URL `https://<server_name>/.well-known/matrix/client` is used by clients to lookup your homeserver
+The URL `https://<server_name>/.well-known/matrix/client` is used by clients to find the web location of where Client-Server endpoints are available.

 In our example, this would mean that URL `https://example.com/.well-known/matrix/client` should return: